May 26, 2022

 You know, I bet that, at some point in your journey as a founder or marketer, you began wishing for a magic marketing formula.

-Have you ever wished for a magic marketing formula?
-One thing that, once properly implemented, of course, would change everything for your SaaS?
+You wanted to find that one thing that, once properly implemented, of course, would change everything for your SaaS.

-But when it comes to SaaS, there really is.
+But the thing is – When it comes to SaaS, there actually is!

 If you analyze the growth of the most successful SaaS or software companies, you’ll notice that most of their success can be traced to a single strategy – search engine optimization (SEO.)